You can choose from 3 SEG tariffs:

 Otherwise, SEG payments are separate to energy bills, and paid straight into your bank account.

 Yes, your SEG payments and your energy supply are separate.
 But you’ll get paid more for exporting your electricity if we also supply your energy.
-Here’s how to switch to OVO or find out more about how to switch energy suppliers when you've got solar panels.
+That’s because we have exclusive SEG tariffs for OVO energy customers.

 If the installation you've inherited is linked to a Feed-in Tariff scheme with OVO, please fill in our FiT inheritance form and return it to us by email or post.
 We can then start the transfer of the FiT over to you.

 You can always email us at [email protected], or give us a call on 0330 102 7421 (Monday to Friday, 9am to 5pm).
 We’ll do our best to help you with your application.
-See the full SEG application guide here.

 Yes, you can.
 SEG pays you to export electricity, and RHI pays you to generate and use renewable energy to heat your home.